kagisearch/kagi-docs/docs/kagi/features/exclude-ai-images.md

 2. **Authenticity and emotional resonance**: While AI-generated images can be impressive, they often lack the depth, creativity, and emotional connection of human-created art.
 This feature aims to surface more authentic and meaningful images that reflect genuine human experiences and perspectives.

-3. **Responsible AI use**: We believe in using AI tools responsibly without overly relying on them.
-By offering the option to exclude AI-generated content from external sources, we support access to information that aligns with preferences for human-created content.

-4. **User empowerment**: By offering this option, we're enabling our users to make informed decisions about the content they consume, while also encouraging a web ecosystem that values human creativity and authenticity.
+3. **User empowerment**: By offering this option, we're enabling our users to make informed decisions about the content they consume, while also encouraging a web ecosystem that values human creativity and authenticity.

 We acknowledge that our current method of filtering based on website reputation isn't perfect.
 However, it represents our pragmatic approach to addressing a complex issue.